tszheichoi/awesome-sensor-logger/PUSHING.md

 	app.run(port=8000, host="0.0.0.0")
 ```

 Run this Python script and visit `http://localhost:8000/` on your computer.
 Then you have to enter the correct Push URL in Sensor Logger on your phone under the settings page.
-To find out the localhost of the device you are running the websever on, you can, for example, do something like this in Python.
+To find out the localhost of the device you are running the webserver on, you can, for example, do something like this in Python.

 ```
 import socket